GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### There is not only a close analogy between the operations of the mind in general reasoning and its operations in the particular science of Algebra, but there is to a considerable extent an exact agreement in the laws by which the two classes of operations are conducted.
+> ### There certainly will be job disruption.
+Because what's going to happen is robots will be able to do everything better than us.
 >
-> ~ *George Boole*
+> ~ *Elon Musk*

 ---
 ## 🏎 Quick Facts